simonvh/fluff/README.md

 The bin size is 100 bp, this can be controlled with the `-b` parameter.

 The color scale of the heatmap profile can be adjusted with the `-s` parameter.
 It is difficult to set a generally applicable threshold, as this value might depend on what you'd like to highlight or analyze in your data.
 The `-s` argument can either be absolute (`-s 15` means a bin that contains 15 or more reads will have the darkest color) or a percentage (`-s 90%` sets the threshold at the 90th percentile of the values in all bins over all tracks and features).

+### Background color ###
+The default background color is white.
+This can be changed with the `-B` parameter, which works the same as the color specification.

 fluff_profile.py
 ----------------